CodebyJM/seo-schema-blocks/readme.txt

 * Built with block.json metadata, `@wordpress/scripts`, and WordPress coding standards so it is ready for the plugin directory.

 == Installation ==
-1. Upload the `gutenberg-seo-blocks` folder to the `/wp-content/plugins/` directory or install via the Plugins screen.
+1. Upload the `seo-schema-blocks` folder to the `/wp-content/plugins/` directory or install via the Plugins screen.
 2. Activate the plugin through the "Plugins" screen in WordPress.
 3. Run `npm install && npm run build` before packaging if you are building from source.
 4. Insert the SEO schema blocks from the block inserter and configure their settings.
 Structured data is injected automatically on the front end.